DebjaniSihiLab/starter-hugo-research-group/content/post/Marshall McCall a position at the Morton Arboretum REU this summer outside of Chicago/index.md

 ---
-title: 'Marshall McCall get a position at the Morton Arboretum REU this summer outside of Chicago'
+title: 'Marshall McCall gets a position at the Morton Arboretum REU this summer outside of Chicago'
 date: 2022-04-29
 profile: false  # Show author profile
 image: